 This means that while you might be used to seeing recipes refer to potato quantities in terms of 2 medium potatoes, you might suddenly come across a recipe that calls for 2 cups of potatoes.

-This is much more difficult to work out and the weight can be very different from the weight of two potatoes, even small ones.
+This is much more difficult to work out, and the weight can be very different from the weight of two potatoes, even small ones.

 It is important to note that the amount of potato that can fill a cup measurement will change depending on how it has been cut or sliced.
-This can have an effect on the weight of the potato in the cup as well.

 Knowing that one medium potato is enough to fill a single cup measure, you can simply convert the number of cups to medium potatoes instead.